 After leaving Deloitte, I dove head-first into building a team and a vision for for UX at GoCanvas, a SaaS (40M ARR, 31% YoY growth) offering innovative mobile solutions for businesses left behind in the digital revolution.
 There I successfully built up a product-first research, design and experience team of 10 while also learning a true hands-on approach to how business gets done.
 I was fortunate enough to graduate from a custom-designed Executive MBA program while bringing true understanding of human-centered design to the organization and leadership and development to my amazing team as VP of UX. (see: Leadership.)

-In the fall of 2020, I decided to spend a year (now going on two!) serving my country and was chosen to become a Presidential Innovation Fellow for the Department of Justice.
+In the fall of 2020, I decided to spend a year (it turned into two!) serving my country and was chosen to become a Presidential Innovation Fellow for the Department of Justice.
 In my first year, I worked on the Civil Rights Team, creating accessible technological solutions for the newly redesigned and reimagined, civilrights.justice.gov as well as the beta roll-out of ADA.gov.
-Now in my second year, I'm fortunate to be working in the Deputy Attorney General's Office (ODAG) where I am working on high level strategic initiatives that span across the entire agency.
-In addition, I have been privileged to work on several White House initiatives including The Safer Federal Workforce and the American Rescue Plan funding arm.
-I have enjoyed helping solve some of the most complex problems of our country and am looking forward to this new chapter of my professional career.
+In my second year, I moved into the Deputy Attorney General's Office (ODAG) where I worked on high level strategic initiatives that spanned across the agency.
+In addition, I worked on several White House initiatives including The Safer Federal Workforce and the American Rescue Plan funding arm.

 Feel free to reach out for a hard copy of my resume or browse the full experience below.